Donate

 In 1972, the imprisonment rate was 93 per 100,000 people.11 The prison expansion that commenced in 1973 reached its peak in 2009, achieving a seven-fold increase over the intervening years.
 Between 1985 and 1995 alone, the total prison population grew an average of eight percent annually.
 And between 1990 and 1995, all states, with the exception of Maine, substantially increased their prison populations, from 13% in South Carolina to as high as 130% in Texas.
 The federal system grew 53% larger during this five-year period alone.12

-The number of people in prison began a marginal decline beginning in 201013 and continued along this course for more than a decade, including a remarkable 14% decline in 2020 alone, which was principally caused by accelerated releases and reduced admissions during the first year of the COVID-19 pandemic.
-The year 2022, however, marked the first year in more than a decade where the prison population rose again, by two percent, led by increases in 36 states and the federal government.
-14 Mississippi alone raised its population of imprisoned persons 15% between 2021 and 2022.
+The number of people in prison began a marginal decline beginning in 201013 and continued along this course for more than a decade, including a remarkable 14% decline in 2020 alone, which was principally caused by reduced admissions during the first year of the COVID-19 pandemic.
+The year 2022 marked the first year in nearly a decade where the prison population rose again, by 2%.
+The prison population continued to rise by an additional 2% in 2023, led by increases in 39 states.

 In a global comparison, the United States remains a leader in per capita rates of incarceration.
 Though a handful of countries incarcerate a higher proportion of their population, the U.S. rate of incarceration is significantly higher than the rest of the world, including its closest neighbors, Canada and Mexico.